 Director, Survey Center on American Life

-Daniel Cox is the director of the Survey Center on American Life and a research fellow in polling and public opinion at the American Enterprise Institute (AEI), where he specializes in survey research, politics, youth culture and identity, and religion.
+Daniel A. Cox is the director of the Survey Center on American Life and a senior fellow in polling and public opinion at the American Enterprise Institute (AEI).
+Under his leadership, the center is focused on public opinion and survey research on a variety of topics, including the emerging gender divide among young adults, dating and relationships, and social connection.
 Before joining AEI, he was the research director at PRRI (Public Religion Research Institute), which he cofounded and where he led the organization’s qualitative and quantitative research program.

-Dr. Cox’s work is frequently featured in the popular press, including in The Atlantic, CNN, and The Washington Post.
-He is a contributor to FiveThirtyEight and Business Insider.
+The work of Dr. Cox is regularly featured in the popular press, including in the New York Times, The Atlantic, CNN, and the Washington Post.
+He is a contributor to FiveThirtyEight and Insider.

-Dr. Cox holds an MA and a PhD in American government from Georgetown University, where he focused on public opinion, political behavior, and religion and politics.
+Dr. Cox holds a PhD and an MA in American government from Georgetown University, where he focused on public opinion, political behavior, and religion and politics.

 Experience